statefulj/statefulj/framework.md

 | event		| &lt;event&gt;				 	| A String that defines the [Event](#define-your-events) |
 | to		| &lt;state&gt;&nbsp;or&nbsp;&ast;	| The "to" State.
 If left blank or the state is "&ast;", then there is no change from the current state |

-When a Transition is invoked, the *StatefulJ Framework* will invoke the associated method.
-If the StatefulController is a Controller, then the first two parameters of the method are always:
+When a Transition is invoked, the *StatefulJ Framework* will call the associated method.
+If the StatefulController is a Controller (vs a Domain Entity), then the first two parameters of the method are always:

 1. Stateful Entity
 2. The Event

-When the Stateful Framework binds the Endpoint, it will read all the Annotations on the method and all the Parameters after the StatefulEntity and
+**Note:** When the StatefulJ Framework binds the Endpoint, it reads all the Annotations on the method and all the Parameters after the StatefulEntity and
-Event and propagate to the Endpoint.
-So, can define your  Transition with the parameters and annotations would normally would for the Endpoint.
+Event and then propagates these parameters to the Endpoint.
+So, you can define your Transition with the parameters and annotations that you normally would for the Endpoint.

-**Note:** If your method returns a String, and that String is prefixed with **event:** then the return value will be treated as Event and re-propagated.

 ```java
 @StatefulController(